ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/monitoring/SNMP/snmp.markdown

 becomes unpractical to deal with each of them individually and using a monitoring system that can watch many servers is preferable.

+{NOTE:Note}
+SNMP support is available for enterprise licenses only.
+{NOTE/}

 ### Enabling SNMP in RavenDB

 RavenDB 3.5 is already configured to support SNMP and all you have to do is enable it and restart the server.